 What is a portfolio?

-Your portfolio is simply a collection of the best examples of your artwork.
-Your artwork might be traditional, digital or a combination of both.
-Think of it as a means to show us how creative and talented you are!
+A portfolio is simply a collection of the best examples of a student's artwork.
+The artwork might be traditional, digital or a combination of both.

-Why is a portfolio required for admission to an art school?
+Why is a portfolio required for admission to an art college?

-If you attend an art college, the majority of your courses will be studio art courses.
-A portfolio is our best indication of your potential to be successful in those courses.
-It also lets us get to know you as an artist in a way that goes far beyond grades and test scores.
+At an art college, the majority of courses will be studio art courses.
+A portfolio is our best indication of potential to be successful in those courses.
+It also lets us get to know each student as an artist in a way that goes far beyond grades and test scores.

 How do colleges evaluate portfolios?

-In many cases, it's the most important part of your application.
-Don't let that scare you.
-It makes sense when you think about the number of art courses you'll be taking.
+In many cases, it's the most important part of the application.
 Many colleges look for potential.
-If you were already an artistic genius, you wouldn't need to go to art school.
-We take into consideration how much art instruction you've had, and we understand that high school art programs vary greatly.
-Some have been cut out altogether.
-We also look at your work as one part (an important part, but one part) of your total application and your grades, difficulty of courses you've taken, recommendations and essay are also important.
-If you're a great student, chances are you'll make a great artist someday, even if you're not there yet.
+We take into consideration how much art instruction the student has had, and we understand that high school art programs vary greatly.
+Some have been cut drastically in recent years.
+We also look at the artwork as one part (an important part, but one part) of the total application—which includes grades, difficulty of courses taken, recommendations and essay are also important.
+If the student is a high-achiever, chances are he/she will make a great artist or designer someday.
 No two applications are alike, so we look at all of them individually.
-Individuality is expressed in the portfolio through concepts, ideas and execution.
-Successful artists need to be creative thinkers.
-We value your creativity as much, if not more, than your technical skills.
-We also understand that high school students are still developing as artists.
-Finding the perfect fit is essential.
-We firmly believe there is a perfect school for everyone.